- top tips

 With the water subsided and the sun out, it's time to check the damage.

-Whatever you do, don't start the car, because muddy/salty water and electrical systems are not best mates.
+Whatever you do, don't start the car because muddy/salty water and electrical systems are not best mates.

 Finding the high-water mark should be relatively easy in your vehicle's interior and should further inform the notion that starting the ignition is a bad idea.

-Can a flooded car be repaired?
+Can a flood damaged car be repaired?

 Every situation must be taken on its own merits as you weigh up the cost of repairs, if indeed they are even possible, against the cost of buying a new car.

-While flooding is an extreme consequence of extreme weather, wet weather driving is a common occurrence and an important skill, one that AutuGuru explores in this article about tips for driving in the rain.
+While flooding is a consequence of extreme weather, wet weather driving is an important skill.

+Has your car experienced damage from flood waters?
+Use AutoGuru to book with a mechanic for an inspection.
 It's quick and hassle-free, exactly what you need in a stressful situation!

 Written By